prometheus-net/prometheus-net/README.md

 # prometheus-net

 This is a .NET library for instrumenting your applications and exporting metrics to [Prometheus](http://prometheus.io/).

-The library targets .NET Standard 2.0 and compatible runtimes.
+The library targets [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) which supports the following runtimes (and newer):

-## Breaking changes in version 2.0

-To make the library easier to maintain and deliver, version 2.0 introduces some breaking changes:
+* .NET Framework 4.6.1

-* Target .NET Standard 2.0 and runtimes that support it - .NET Core 2.0 and .NET Framework 4.6.1.
+* .NET Core 2.0
-* Some classes renamed.
-For example, MetricsServer used to be Kestrel-based on .NET Core and HttpListener based on .NET Framework but now it is HttpListener based everywhere, with KestrelHttpServer being the Kestrel-specific server.
-* Removed dependency on Reactive Extensions.
-Builtin async/await/Task mechanics are now used.

-If you are migrating from version 1.x, you may need to make minor changes to your code to adjust for these changes.
+* Mono 5.4

 ## Installation